Jungyoonlim/jungyoonlim/README.md

 # Joanne
-I am an artist, designer, and engineer, working across all mediums.

-In my previous life, I studied Applied Mathematics and Philosophy at Brown University.
+I studied Applied Mathematics and Philosophy at Brown University.
 I am a classically trained artist.
 ## Find Me
 - <a href="https://limjungyoon.com/">Website</a>
 - <a href="https://limjungyoon.com/art.html">Artwork</a>